amarascs/PenRed_Tracks/README.md

 ### Running
 5. Go into runs folder: `cd ../runs/xenon`
-6. Run executable with provided config file: `./pen_main config.in`
+6. Run executable with one of the provided config files.
+For example: `./pen_main config_mono.in`

 ### Post-processing
 7. Get NERSC python: `module load python`